opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor point.
 The default value Point(-1, -1) means that the anchor is at the kernel center.

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`blur`, :ocv:func:`gpu::boxFilter`
+.. seealso:: :ocv:func:`blur`, :ocv:func:`gpu::boxFilter`

 .. index:: gpu::createMorphologyFilter_GPU